opieters/jekyll-image-gallery-example/README.md

 # A Jekyll Image Gallery

 This website illustrates how to integrate a lightGallery/Isotope photo gallery into a Jekyll website.
 Two example galleries are included.
+This solution is GitHub Pages friendly and does not require a custom plugin.

-## Installation
+## Installing

 1. Clone the git repo: `git clone https://github.com/opieters/jekyll-image-gallery-example.git`
-2. Change folder: `cd jekyll-gallery-example`
+2. Change folder: `cd jekyll-image-gallery-example`
 3. Install Jekyll: `gem install jekyll`
 4. Install all JS dependencies with bower: `bower install` (not required, JS dependencies are already included in the repo)